California’s “criminal court process” refers to how a criminal case proceeds, from

 If a judge finds probable cause following a preliminary hearing, the court must hold a second arraignment within 15 days of the hearing.

 The arraignment largely follows the same procedures as the first arraignment.
-The defendant simply enters a plea as to those charges that a judge found probable cause to support.
+You simply enter a plea as to those charges that a judge found probable cause to support.

 3.6.
 Pre-trial process and trial